akki136/CovidDashBoard/README.md

 # CovidDashBoard

-This app has User Management with covid dashboard consuming open source Covid Data API for India Only .It uses multiple features like swagger to test api, Embeded H2 Database,API level validation,Spring boot Micro services,Stream API an Angular for front-end.
+This app has User Management with covid dashboard consuming open source Covid Data API for India Only .It uses multiple features like swagger to test api, Embeded H2 Database,API level validation,Spring boot Micro services,Swagger,Stream API an Angular for front-end.

+I have Added video in support of my app.

 Prequisite :-